pantheon-systems/documentation/source/_docs/guides/collaborative-development.md

 ---
 title: Collaborative Development Using GitHub and Pantheon
-description: Use GitHib to collaborate with the team members on your Pantheon site.
+description: Use GitHub to collaborate with the team members on your Pantheon site.
 tags: [workflow, tools, moreguides]
 categories: []
 type: guide